 This course is designed for those students seeking advanced programming experience while still in high school.
-In this course you will move beyond HTML and Python to Java and C++, which is rapidly becoming the programming standard for Computer Science majors and application development communities.
+In this course you will move to Java and C++, which is rapidly becoming the programming standard for Computer Science majors and application development communities.